DeepSea-Developments/DeepDeck.Ahuyama.fw/docs/vscode-setup.md

         <figcaption></figcaption>
         </figure>
             If this happens and you have the DeepDeck connected, try connecting the USB C port the other way around.
 (Yes, USB C should not have a direction, we are working to solve this :clown_face:
-  When is working, it should look like this:
+  When it is working, it should look like this:
     <figure markdown>
         ![Port detected](https://i.imgur.com/MfoCZIy.png){ width="700" }
     <figcaption></figcaption>